shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-engines/tk-nuke.md

 The "{% include product %} Current Project" favourite is added automatically for each root defined.
 You can customize the name with the `project_favourite_name` setting, or disable these favourites by setting the value to an empty string `''`

+## Supported Application Versions

+This item has been tested and is known to be working on the following application versions:

+{% include tk-nuke %}

+Please note that it is perfectly possible, even likely, that it will work with more recent releases, however it has not yet been formally tested with these versions.

 ***